What Is I/O Device Error and How to Fix It on Windows

 Scan Lost Data

-Step 3: Choose the deleted or lost files on the drive and click "Recover."
-Select a new location for the recovered files, avoiding the original location.
+Step 3: Choose the deleted or lost files on the drive, click "Recover", and select a new location for the recovered files, avoiding the original location.

 Select Deleted Excel Files Click Recover